chinapedia/wikipedia.abstract.en/Page/Battle_of_Bouvines.md

 Centre

-Philippe_II's_victory_at_Bouvines.jpg's victory at Bouvines, 1410 illustration by Vincent of Beauvais]] The French urban militia infantry, 2,150 strong, were gathered under the Oriflamme in the centre, in front of Philip's knights and the _fleur-de-lis_ standard.Soon after deploying, they were attacked by Allied knights and infantry under Otto and thrown back.
+'s victory at Bouvines, 1410 illustration by Vincent of Beauvais]] The French urban militia infantry, 2,150 strong, were gathered under the Oriflamme in the centre, in front of Philip's knights and the _fleur-de-lis_ standard.Soon after deploying, they were attacked by Allied knights and infantry under Otto and thrown back.
 Otto and his knights had nearly reached the French king when they were halted by French knights.
 The allied infantrymen broke through to Philip and his handful of knightly companions, unhorsing him with their hooked pikes.
 The French king's armour deflected an enemy lance and saved his life.
 Gales de Montigny used the royal standard to signal for help and another knight gave Philip a fresh horse.

 The allied infantry used daggers to stab unhorsed French knights through the eye-slits in their enclosed helmets or great helms and other weak spots in their armour.
 The Norman knight Etienne de Longchamp was killed in this way and the French suffered heavy losses.
 After repeated French counterattacks and a prolonged fight the Allies were thrown back.